Friday, October 08, 2010

 None of these questions are asked, by the "doctors" in the clinic, or in the Blogger Support forums, as an attempt to annoy you, or to show off.
 And as simple as they sound, they are actually lead ins to much more complicated diagnostics, or maybe to referrals to other specialists.

-If you have readers complaining of a problem with your blog, you can email the list to your readers, and have them click on each of the links.
+If you have readers complaining of a problem with your blog, you can email the list of links to your readers, and have them click on each of the links, and report results.
 If the problem comes and goes on your computer, you can click on each of the links, repeatedly.
-By observing the results, you can identify an "affinity".
+By combining and comparing the results, you can identify an "affinity".

 If you are given that list of links, as a reply to your question, and you're able to say (for instance)